Band spectrum singularities for Schr\"odinger operators: Introduction

 The goal of this paper is to develop a unified framework for the generic analysis of band spectrum singularities in periodic Schr\"odinger operators.
 Fefferman--Weinstein \cite{feffer12} showed that honeycomb Schr\"odinger operators generically have Dirac cones in their band spectrum, i.e. conical singularities; multiple related analyses for other models followed.
 For instance, in two dimensions, \cite{photonic,cassier} generalized the result of \cite{feffer12} to photonic operators; \cite{lieb} showed that Schr\"odinger operators invariant under the Lieb lattice have quadratic degeneracies; \cite{chaban} studied the stability of these degeneracies and showed they split to tilted Dirac cones under parity-breaking perturbations.
 In three dimensions, \cite{guo} showed that Schr\"odinger operators invariant under the body-centered cubic lattice admit three-fold Weyl points in their band spectrum.

-These subsequent works provide a full analysis for small values of $z$ and $\kappa$ (see Steps 1 and 3 in the proof of Theorem \ref{thm:1} outlined in \S\ref{sec:1.2}).
-They refer to \cite{feffer12} for details about extending their results to generic values of $z$, though their setup is technically different: for instance, \cite{lieb,chaban} identifies quadratic (instead of linear) singularities and \cite{guo} works with triply (instead of doubly) degenerate eigenvalues.
-Our paper aims to exempt the above works from providing further details, by proving a general statement about the behavior of eigenvalues and eigenprojectors of analytic families of operators: Theorem \ref{thm:1}.
+These papers provide a fully detailed analysis for small values of $z$ and $\kappa$ (see Steps 1 and 3 in the proof of Theorem \ref{thm:1new} outlined in Section \ref{sec:1.2}), but later refer to \cite{feffer12} for details about extending their results to generic values of $z$.
+However, their setup is technically different: for instance, \cite{lieb,chaban} identifies quadratic (instead of linear) singularities and \cite{guo} works with triply (instead of doubly) degenerate eigenvalues.
+Our paper aims to exempt the above works from providing further details, by proving a general statement about the behavior of eigenvalues and eigenprojectors of lattice-invariant Schr\"odinger operators: Theorem \ref{thm:1new}.